Rectus/openxr-steamvr-passthrough/readme.md

 - Oculus/Meta headsets - Unsupported, no passthrough support in driver

 The SteamVR settings UI will misconfigure the original HTC Vive camera if the frame rate is not set the right way.
 To correctly set it, click the right end of the slider instead of dragging it.
 The USB drivers may need to be reset if the camera is incorrectly configured.

+The Valve Index camera poses may be poorly calibrated from the factory.
+The options menu allows adjusting the distance between cameras for better depth-perception when using the custom projection modes.

 ### Installation ###